Basic Voter Information

 Prepare a Detailed Programme

-In a general sense, voter information programmes have to manage timing quite carefully and a full and detailed programme will be necessary.
-If the voter information is novel, because of significant changes in election procedures or because it is a founding election, then there will need to be a reality check on all aspects of the programme.
-This reality check can be done by making sure there is good feedback from organizations and educators working out in the field; or from an information and complaints hotline.
+In a general sense, detailed voter information programmes have to manage timing quite carefully and a full and detailed programme will be necessary.
+If the content voter information is new, because of significant changes in election procedures or because it is a founding election, then there will need to be a reality check on all aspects of the programme.
+This reality check can be done by making sure there is good feedback from organisations and educators working out in the field; or from an information and complaints hotline.
 Surprisingly, election authorities often assume people have the information in an accurate form just because it has been made public.

-Voter Education Messages
+Voter Information Messages

 There are no standard messages that have to be communicated in a voter information programme.
 All of them have to be specific to the particular election.
 There are, however, a set of categories that should be covered.